4Clover4/Angle-Medical-Center/Security.md

 - **WPA3 Encryption**: Adopting the latest encryption technology ensures the wireless network cannot be cracked or eavesdropped on.
 - **SSID Hiding**: Hiding the SSID reduces the chances of the network being discovered and accessed by unauthorized users.

+### **The Whole Team: Perfect Coordination**

+In a football team, the entire squad needs to work together—each player has their role.
+The midfielders pass, the defenders protect, the forwards attack, and the goalkeeper blocks.
+Similarly, in network security, every component of the network must work together to protect our data.
+A single weak link—whether it’s an unsecured switch, router, or AP—could allow attackers to infiltrate.

+### **Conclusion: A Winning Team**

+By implementing these security measures, we ensure that our network is like a well-coordinated football team, with each player (device) doing its part.
+The **switch** (midfielders) controls the flow of traffic, the **router** (goalkeeper) defends the network perimeter, the **AP** (winger) allows wireless access but is protected, and the **monitoring system** (coach) ensures the game runs smoothly.

+Just like in football, where team coordination leads to victory, the security of our network depends on how well each device and measure is configured and maintained.
+Together, we can ensure that our network remains secure, and like a champion football team, we can prevent any hackers from scoring.

+Thank you for listening!
+Let’s keep our network security strong and continue to “win” this cybersecurity match together!